Learning Outcomes

 SQE1 Syllabus

-For SQE1, candidates must understand the practical implications of judgments in civil proceedings.
-This includes the components of a judgment and its effect on the parties and the wider legal system.
-A thorough understanding of these topics is necessary to apply the relevant legal principles effectively in multiple-choice questions.
+For SQE1, you are required to understand the practical implications of judgments in civil proceedings, including the components of a judgment and its effect on the parties and the wider legal system.
+A thorough understanding of these topics is necessary to apply the relevant legal principles effectively in multiple-choice questions, with a focus on the following syllabus points:

 - The determination of liability following a trial.